 How do we see what we see?
-How do we perceive simple light rays as full fledged images?
-Before getting into this, we should understand the important parts of a human eye and what their functions are.
+How do we perceive simple light rays as full-fledged images?
+Before getting into this, we should understand the important parts of the human eye and what their functions are.

 The Iris: This lies right behind the cornea.
 It controls the circular opening called the pupil (aperture).
-It functions like an automatic camera shutter, controlling the amount of light entering a human eye.
+It functions as an automatic camera shutter, controlling the amount of light entering a human eye.

-The Vitreous Humor: This is a jelly like substance that fills most of the inner chamber of the eye.
-IT helps the eye maintain its spherical nature.
-The light rays after passing through the opening, travel through the vitreous humor before striking the retina.
+The Vitreous Humor: This is a jelly-like substance that fills most of the inner chamber of the eye.
+It helps the eye maintain its spherical nature.
+The light rays after passing through the opening, travel through the vitreous humour before striking the retina.

 The Retina: It is a light-sensitive inner lining of the human eye.
-Ideally, light rays should focus on the retina forming an image.
-It is the innermost lining of the inner tissue which consists of the sclera and the choroid as well.
-When light finally strikes the retina, an electric signal is sent to the brain (the visual cortex) via the optic nerve.
-The brain then processes the image and finally we see what we see.
+Ideally, light rays should focus on the retina, forming an image.
+It is the innermost lining of the inner tissue, which consists of the sclera and the choroid as well.
+When the light finally strikes the retina, an electric signal is sent to the brain (the visual cortex) via the optic nerve.
+The brain then processes the image and finally, we see what we see.

-Obviously there are other parts of a human eye with supporting functions like lubrication of the eye (tear formation) and muscles that allow eye movement.
+Obviously, there are other parts of the human eye with supporting functions like lubrication of the eye (tear formation) and muscles that allow eye movement.
 The eyelids play a very important role in protecting the eye from external damage.
 Apart from the optic nerves, there are other sensory nerves that relay information to the brain regarding pain and other abnormalities.

-You now have a brief overview about how the human eye works.
-To learn in detail about this topic, download Byju’s the Learning App.
+You now have a brief overview of how the human eye works.